MicrosoftDocs/power-automate-docs/articles/desktop-flows/monitor-desktop-flow-queues.md

 1. *Filter*: The algorithm selects all machines, which are connected and ready to process runs (not in maintenance, and so on).
 2. *Filter*: The algorithm selects all machines, which have an opened session of user **Y**:
-   - If some machines remain: the algorithm moves to step 4 (allocation)
+   - If some machines remain, the algorithm moves to step 4 (allocation).
-   - If no machine remains: the algorithm moves to step 3 (reprioritization)
+   - If no machine remains, the algorithm moves to step 3 (reprioritization).
 3. *Reprioritization*: The algorithm reprioritizes the queue by considering the next run in queue until a run is assignable to a machine.
 4. *Allocation*: The algorithm assigns the run to one of the remaining machines (randomly).